ST JOHN THE BAPTIST CHURCH COLEY

 Diocese of Leeds

-Welcome to the new Coley Church website!
+Welcome to Coley Church website!
 We hope you have a pleasant and informative stay, and reach out a hand of peace and welcome to our Church and community.

 Ye are the light of the world.
 A city that is set on a hill cannot be hid.